MIKE BEGG

 Your Brand Account Content

 Post 3-5 times per week from your brand account.
-Mix product content with category content — if you're in supplements, post content about fitness routines, nutrition, health tips, with your product featured naturally.
+Mix product content with category content.
+If you're in supplements, post content about fitness routines, nutrition, health tips, with your product featured naturally.

 Don't wait for perfect.
 TikTok rewards volume and frequency.
 A mediocre post today beats a perfect post you're still editing next week.

-Spark Ads — Amplifying What Works
+Spark Ads: Amplifying What Works

 Once you have creator content performing organically, use Spark Ads to put paid spend behind it.
-Spark Ads boost existing creator posts with your budget — they look native because they are native, just with expanded reach.
+Spark Ads boost existing creator posts with your budget.
+They look native because they are native, just with expanded reach.

 Spark Ads consistently outperform brand-created ads by 2-3x in our experience.
 Budget $500-1,000/week per top-performing creator post to start.
-Watch the ROAS — we're seeing 3-6x on well-optimized campaigns.
+Watch the ROAS.
+We're seeing 3-6x on well-optimized campaigns.

 Week-by-Week Launch Timeline